-How to Teach Times Tables for Instant Recall at KS1/KS2
+How to Teach Times Tables So Pupils Learn Instant Recall From KS1 To KS2

 Teaching times tables well and robustly so that your pupils in KS1 or KS2 have instant recall of their times tables is an annual challenge for every primary school teacher.